Welcome to the Lincoln High School Career Center

 Exploring Careers On Your Own

-What can you do to get ready for a job shadow or information interview?
-Look up your host's occupation in Oregon CIS and study topics like Specific Work Activities, Working Conditions & Preparation.
-Visit their company's website to better understand their services or products.
+To prepare for a job shadow/informational interview: Look up your host's occupation in Oregon CIS and study topics like Specific Work Activities, Preparation and Job Outlook.
+Visit the organization's website to better understand their services or products.
 Consult this list of questions and add your own.
 Consider what you will wear to fit in in the workplace.
 Plan your trip, calculating when to leave home or school to be on time.
 Will you need to allow extra time to find parking?
 Check out TriMet's TripPlanner tool to help you make streetcar, bus or MAX connections.

 Be inspired by these job shadow stories of University of Oregon business students.